- Army ROTC

 So, I would have to do a dissertation, just like in a Ph.D. program?

 Yes you would have to do a dissertation but it would not necessarily have to be similar to what is done in Ph.D. programs.
-Because our emphasis is on scholarship, broadly defined, and on community involvement (see section on social justice below), we envision that dissertations will likely be qualitative or mixed-method (i.e., combine both quantitative and qualitative methods) and may involve program evaluation as well as traditional experimental methods.
+Because our emphasis is on scholarship, broadly defined, and on community involvement (see section on social justice below), we envision that dissertations may be qualitative or mixed-method (i.e., combine both quantitative and qualitative methods) and may involve program evaluation as well as traditional experimental methods.
 Therefore, you will have to complete a research-based final project in order to graduate.
-To see information about the dissertations completed and underway by students in the first three cohorts, please go to the Research / Scholarship / Dissertation page.

 The timing of the project is important.
 It is the faculty’s collective experience, and the experience of nearly every psychologist with whom we have talked, that it is best to complete the dissertation before internship or at least be done by the time the internship is complete.
 In addition, we have been told that in order to be maximally competitive when applying for internship, students should have proposed their dissertations.
 Thus, the program has a requirement that in order to apply for internship, a student must have successfully proposed her or his dissertation.
 Basically, this means that by November 1 of the third year, a student must have worked with her or his advisor and dissertation committee to come up with a project and then get the committee to sign off on the proposal.
 We have designed our sequence of research courses to allow students to develop their proposal as part of the courses in order to meet this deadline.

 In terms of completing the dissertation, it will be best for the student to be done as quickly as possible.
-We have found and been told that it is very difficult to make progress on the dissertation while on internship – and we anticipate this will be true for students in the Radford program because of the types of projects we anticipate students will be conducting (e.g., community-based and involving qualitative methods as opposed to large-scale quantitative studies involving college students where participants can fill out forms on a computer).
+We have found and been told that it is very difficult to make progress on the dissertation while on internship – and we anticipate this will be true for students in the Radford program because of the types of projects we anticipate students will be conducting (e.g., community-based and possibly involving qualitative methods as opposed to large-scale quantitative studies involving college students where participants can fill out forms on a computer).
 Thus, our goal is for the student to be completely finished with the dissertation or at least done with data analysis before internship starts.
-So far, of the six students in the first two cohorts who have gone on to internship, three have defended their completed dissertation before starting internship, which is the ideal situation.

 WHAT MAKES RADFORD’S PROGRAM DIFFERENT?